Pritchard, McIntosh carry Ducks in OT win over Cougars

 Wooten blocked a layup by Milan Acquaah in the final seconds to end the game.

-Oregon, the defending Pac-12 tournament champion and a Final Four participant last season, will meet Oregon State in the quarterfinals.
-Oregon split the season series with Oregon State, each winning at home.
+Oregon, the defending Pac-12 tournament champion and a Final Four participant last season, will meet Utah in the quarterfinals.

 Franks’ jumper gave Washington State a 32-21 lead, their biggest of the game.

-Note: EditorsNote: Update: Oregon will meet Utah in quarters, not Oregon State